Our objectives

 Operation of the FLS

-In conjunction with HM Treasury, we launched the FLS in July 2012, during the euro area debt crisis.
+Along with HM Treasury, we launched the FLS in July 2012, during the euro area debt crisis.
 The crisis had caused a sharp increase in bank funding costs, impairing the flow of credit around the UK banking system.

 Our objective with the FLS was to encourage lending to households and companies, The scheme did this by providing funding to banks and building societies for an extended period, at below market rates, with both the price and quantity of funding provided linked to their performance in lending to the UK real economy.